Jan. 5, 2018

 QUEENS, N.Y. - In another thrilling contest at Carnesecca Arena, the St. John’s women’s basketball team defeated Creighton, 72-65, in overtime on Friday night in Queens.

-Playing in its third overtime game in the past five home contests, the Red Storm (8-7, 1-3 BIG EAST) was led by Tiana England’s first career double-double with 17 points and 10 rebounds.
+Playing in its third overtime game in the past five home contests, the Red Storm (8-7, 1-3 BIG EAST) was led by Tiana England’s first career double-double with 17 points and 10 assists.
 The 17 points matched a career high and the redshirt freshman also recorded four rebounds and three steals.

 “Well it certainly feels a lot more fun to be on this side after a stretch of a lot of difficult games,” said St. John’s head coach Joe Tartamella.
 “I’m really proud of our players; I mean we certainly had some adversity in the last week and a half in how we’ve played and some injuries.”